SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Gross Domestic Product (GDP)

 A country's economic performance is measured in terms of GDP: Gross Domestic Product, usually per quarter.
+Therefore, GDP growth = economic growth.
 There are three ways of calculating this for any given time period:

 * total income earned by companies and individuals
 * total expenditure (by households, businesses and the Government)
 * total value of output ie the value added to the economy in terms of the market prices of all finished goods and services produced by the country

-Whichever method you choose to use should, theoretically, give you the same result.
+All these methods should, theoretically, give you the same result.

-GDP growth = economic growth.

 The [Organisation for Economic Co-operation and Development (OECD)](https://data.oecd.org/gdp/gross-domestic-product-gdp.htm) defines GDP as "the standard measure of the value added created through the production of goods and services in a country during a certain period".

 ### Calculating changes in GDP

-If GDP growth = economic growth, we need some way of comparing the change over time so we can determine whether the economy has grown or contracted.
+If GDP growth = economic growth, we need some way of looking at the change over time so we can determine whether the economy has grown or contracted.

 However, we can't do this just by doing a straight comparison of the real data.
-This is because £1 buys you a different amount of goods than it did 10 years ago.
+This is because £100 buys you a different amount of goods now than it did in the past.
 Your purchasing power is affected by inflation (or deflation), so this needs to be taken into account when comparing GDP for different time periods.

-Once the GDP at current prices has been calculated and adjusted for inflation/deflation,
+Once the GDP at current prices has been calculated and adjusted for inflation/deflation, it can more accurately be compared against previous GDP figures.

-#### Comparing GDP internationally
+### Comparing GDP internationally

 To more fairly compare GDP between nations of different sizes, we express a country's GDP divided by its resident citizens (ie not including those located overseas), to give a GDP per capita (ie per head).

 The latest OECD figures show that Luxembourg has the highest GDP per capita in the world, followed by Singapore and Ireland.

 We can then adjust these figures to take into account purchasing power.
-This is because, for example, one euro in Spain will buy you a different amount of the same items in Italy, even though the two countries use the same currency).
+This is because, for example, €100 in Spain will buy you a different amount of the same items from €100 in Italy, even though the two countries use the same currency.

 ## What affects economic performance?